otto-de/api-guidelines/decisions/0002-should-use-common-money-object.md

 ### Option 1.1

-As OTTO currently only uses euro as currency, there is no need for a separate currency property, yet.
-In order to prevent rounding errors in calculations, the amount should be represented in eurocents as an `integer` with format `int64`.
+As OTTO only uses euro as currency, there is currently no need for a separate currency property.
+In order to prevent rounding errors in calculations, represent the monetary amount in eurocents as an `integer`, with format `int64`.

 #### Example